trevorr/circe/README.md

 Building
 ----

-Circe is built using [Maven](http://maven.apache.org/), with native code is built using the [Maven NAR Plugin](http://maven-nar.github.io/).
+Circe is built using [Maven](http://maven.apache.org/), with native code built using the [Maven NAR Plugin](http://maven-nar.github.io/).
 To build the entire project and run all unit tests, simply run `mvn install`.
 To perform a full release build, including source and Javadoc JARs, and local Maven install, run `mvn install -P release`.
 To build aggregated Javadoc (placed under `target/site/apidocs`), run `mvn site`.

 License
 ----